OpenMW/openmw/CONTRIBUTING.md

 To facilitate the review process, your pull request description should include the following, if applicable:

-* A link back to the bug report or forum discussion that prompted the change
+* A link back to the bug report or forum discussion that prompted the change.
+Note: when linking bugs, use the syntax ```[Bug #xyz](https://bugs.openmw.org/issues/#xyz)``` to create a clickable link.
+Writing only 'Bug #xyz' will unfortunately create a link to the Github pull request with that number instead.
 * Summary of the changes made
 * Reasoning / motivation behind the change
 * What testing you have carried out to verify the change